 Human Security Collective: HSC has been engaging counter-terrorism policymakers since 2008 with the aim of including civil society in counter-terrorism (CT) and countering violent extremism(CVE) policymaking and programming.

-These four organizations have been supported in this work in part by the Open Society Foundation's Human Rights Initiative and the Sigrid Rausing Trust.
+These four organizations have been supported in this work in part by the Open Society Foundation's Human Rights Initiative, the Sigrid Rausing Trust, and Ford Foundation.
 The views on the platform do not necessarily represent the views of either funder.

 The larger Core Group includes: